HistoryThis section has been translated automatically.

 Associated diseases: In most cases, alopecia is accompanied by ullerythema ophryogenes as well as keratosis pilaris simplex (Note: Often, associated simple keratosis pilaris is no longer noticed, since it is no longer present in its typical form at the advanced age of the patient.
 (Remark: Often an associated simple keratosis pilaris is not perceived anymore, because in the advanced age of the patient it does not appear in its typical expression (rubbing iron skin) but only "as not disturbing but rather welcome, hairless, smooth surfaces" of the extensor extremities: no hair at all at the extensor sides of the forearms).

 Clinically, 3 different patterns of regression of the forehead-hair boundary are distinguished:

 - Type I: Band-like

-- Type II: further foci of alopecia behind the forehead-hair line
+- Type II: further foci of alopecia behind the forehead-hair boundary

 - Type III: preserved frontal hairline, band-like pattern behind it (pseudo-fringe sign).

 - Graham-Little-Lasseur syndrome: variant of lichen planus follicularis with follicular, lacy keratotic lesions on the trunk, the typical clinical and histologic signs of lichen planus, and scarring alopecia.
 Nail dystrophies are possible.
 No ulerythema; no keratosis pilaris.